-3. Option to Extend.
-Provided the Licensee is not in material default and is not been persistently or repeatedly in default of the terms of this Agreement, the Licensee shall have the option to renew or extend this Agreement and the Licence granted become for one (1) further term of five (5) years, provided the Licensor shall receive at learner. (b, compths' written notice of the Licensee's intention to extend prior to the expiry of the Term.
-The extended term shall be on the same terms and conditions as herein contained save and excent.

-(a) The Licensee shall have no further right to end or renew the Term by the extension Term described in this section 3;

-(b) The Licensee shall be accepting the D. Level Premise on an "as is" basis; and

-(c)The Licence Fee for the extension term sha greed between the Licensor bly and paying consideration and the Licensee, as mutually agreed upon acting real considering size, use and to the then fair market rate for premises, as impro Licensed Premises are condition) in a similar develop area in which n all such less than e Licence Fee payable located, provided that in no even during the twelve (12) month period nmediat the commencement of the extension term.

-4. Personal Licer to the unsor and Linusee acknowledge and agree that the Licence and other rights graded to the densee in the Agreement create a licence personal to the Licensee and should in any matter whatsoever constitute a lease, an easement, or any other interest in large

-5. Co-Workn winnert.
-The Literate acknowledges that:

-The License 4 Premises is intentionally designed and intended to be a cowork office space of the Licensee agrees to demonstrate the flexibility and respect required to -exist whet ther licensees in a co-working space;

-(b) The range of the co-working environment is that the entire Licensed Premises is divided intervibicle/desk spaces for multiple licensees operating multiple businesses or endeavor and who wish to share amenities and common areas and the Licensee vill cooperation and be willing to adapt with respect to the sharing and scheduling of reduces and amenities;

-(c) If the Licensee chooses to use any network, computer system or internet services that are provided as part of the common utilities/services that are provided to the Licensed Premises, such use will be at the Licensee's sole discretion and risk, and the Licensor cannot and does not warrant or provide any assurances that such common utilities/services will be secure or free of errors, viruses or other harmful components; and
+- 3. Option to Extend.
+Provided the Licensee is not in material default are as not been persistently or repeatedly in default of the terms of this Agreement, the Licensee shall have the option to renew or extend this Agreement and the Licensee granted licensee the der for one (1) further term of five (5) years, provided the Licensor shall receive at least (6), another written notice of the Licensee's intention to extend prior to the expiry of the Term.
+The extended term shall be on the same terms and conditions as herein contained save and exceptions. - (a) The Licensee shall have no further right to 2nd or renew the Term by the extension Term described in this section 3; - (b) The Licensee shall be accepting the Daniel Premis on an "as is" basis; and - The Licence Fee for the extension term sha greed between the Licenson bly and paying consideration and the Licensee, as mutually agreed upon acting real considering size, use and to the then fair market rate for oremises, as impre Licensed Premises are condition) in a similar develop grea in which all suc. less than Licence Fee payable located, provided that in no even during the twelve (12) month period mmediat the commencement of the extension term. - 4.
+Personal Licer and assert and License and agree that the License and other rights graced to the ensee in the Agreement create a license personal to the Licensee and showt in any major er whatsoever postitute a lease, an easement, or any other interest in lar - 5.
+Co-Works vy nent.
+The License acknowledges that: - The Lice of Premises is intentionally designed and intended to be a cowork.
+Since space and the Licensee agrees to demonstrate the flexibility and respect required the exist with their licensees in a co-working space; - (b) The respect to the co-working environment is that the entire Licensed Premises is divided into abicle/desk spaces for multiple licensees operating multiple businesses or endeavor and who wish to share amenities and common areas and the Licensee will cooper and be willing to adapt with respect to the sharing and scheduling of sed, are and amenities; - (c) If the Licensee chooses to use any network, computer system or internet services that are provided as part of the common utilities/services that are provided to the Licensed Premises, such use will be at the Licensee's sole discretion and risk, and the Licensor cannot and does not warrant or provide any assurances that such common utilities/services will be secure or free of errors, viruses or other harmful components; and